johannesamee/johannesamee-web/src/posts/3-svelte-vercel-project.md

 ---
-title: Svelte Web with Markdown Processor
+title: Svelte Web with Markdown Processor (Dummy Post)
 description: Export from a Bear Note to markdown.
 Example of a personal note kept during the making of this web.
 date: '2024-6-25'
 categories: